troyswanson/datasciencecoursera/03-getting-cleaning-data/assignment-1/CodeBook.md

 # Code Book

-The data in `averages.txt` contains averages of all recorded observations aggragated across the subject and the activity.
+The data in `averages.txt` contains averages of all recorded observations aggregated across subject and activity.

 The following is a list of variable names found in the data:

 1. subject
 2. activity